Good Luck Gumbo For Easter

 - Gumbo.
 A French patois spoken by some Blacks and Creoles in Louisiana and the French West Indies.

-[Louisiana French gombo, of Bantu origin; akin to Tshiluba ki-ngumbo, okra.]
+- Louisiana French "gombo", of Bantu origin; akin to Tshiluba ki-ngumbo, meaning "okra".

 Good Luck Good Friday Gumbo